Security Overview

 Authentication

 The VS Code extension stores the Coop API token using VS Code's SecretStorage API, which leverages the operating system keychain.
+In production mode, developers sign in with their org credentials — integration tokens are not pasted into the IDE.

 Data in transit and at rest